dgottlieb/nachdb/lesson1/README.md

 ## UpdateChain
 An `UpdateChain` represents all the values that have been written to a key.
 This list is stored as a linked list.
 This exercise builds an MVCC (multi-version concurrency control) database.
 This means, instead of keeping a single value for each key (which requires relatively coarse locking for snapshot isolation), writers create a new version (update) for each document they write to.
 Readers walk the `UpdateChain` and return the appropriate version.

+For debugging purposes, there is an `UpdateChain::Dump() string` method that will output all of the versions for a given key.

+## Mod
+A `Mod` corresponds to a single version of a single document.
+For example, if we perform:
+1. Insert A 1
+2. Update A 2
+3. Delete A

+The key `A` will have an update chain containing three `Mod` objects.
+The `UpdateChain` will point to the most recent `Mod` object.
+A `Mod` has pointers to both the next and previous version (`Next` being the prior `Mod`).
+A `Mod` describes the write using a `Verb` of either:
+* Insert
+* Update
+* Delete

+A `Mod` also has a `TxnId` value.
+When a `Session`'s transaction does a write, it copies its current `Session.Txn.Id` into the new `Mod` object.
+This `Mod.TxnId` is used for visibility checks when a reader is trying to find the right version for a given key to return.
+The constant `ROLLED_BACK` (a value of `0`) states that the `Mod` was rolled back and should never be returned.

 # The Exercise
 First we will implement `Session::BeginTxn`.
 Beginning a transaction should behave as follows: